asadprodhan/Filtering-out-invalid-characters-from-fastq-reads/README.md

 ## **Background**

 A fastq read consists of four lines separated by tab.
 Line 1 is the ID of the read which starts with a “@’ symbol.
 Line 2 is the read itself i.e. the base sequence.
 Line 3 is generally just a “+’ sign, that acts as a separator between the base sequence and the quality scores.
 Finally, Line 4 is a sequence quality scores.
-These quality scores the ASCII (American Standard Code for Information Interchange) characters, one for each base.
+These quality scores are ASCII (American Standard Code for Information Interchange) characters, one for each base.
 However, these four lines together are considered as a complete entry of a sequencing read in fastq format.